Special Offer: $20 off per coin!

 Three times in the last four year, these classic coins have traded above $2,300 each.
-Today, they're trading for around 30% less, making them a true bargain.
-What's more, their premiums over gold melt are near historic lows--just 30%, around half of their 10-year average of 59%.
+Today, they're trading for more than 30% less, making them a true bargain.
+What's more, their premiums over gold melt are near historic lows at under 30%, nearly half the 10-year average premium of 59%.

 During periods of peak demand these coins have surged in price because of their extreme scarcity.
 Over the past ten years, their average premium has been 59%.
 On five occasions since 2003, premiums have climbed to peaks between 94% and 118%--three to four times today's.

 Unlike most forms of gold bullion, they are exempt from broker reporting requirements.
 In our opinion, they're one of the best buys in the classic coin market.

 • Premiums near historic lows.
 Permium over gold melt is less than 30%.
 Average premium over the past 10 years is 59%.

 • Huge upside potential.
 Traded above $2,300 each three times in the past four years.

 • Better than bullion.
 All the advantages of bullion plus true scarcity, increased profit potential, and financial privacy.